Residential Schools Missing Children Community Support Fund: Program Guidelines

 • workshop or seminar costs

-Expense category: Cultural and emotional supports
+Cultural and emotional supports (connected to project activities)

-• cultural material and supplies
+• cultural materials and supplies (for example, medicines, cloth, bundles)

-• Elder Services
+• Elder services

-• health support worker
+• health support worker (project related)

-• Traditional Healer Services
+• Traditional Healer services

-Expense category: Environmental and search technology costs
+Environmental and search technology costs

 • environmental assessment costs

-• search technologies (ground penetrating radar, LiDAR)
+• search technologies (for example, ground penetrating radar, LiDAR)

-• site preparation costs
+• site preparation costs (for example, small clearing, levelling, temporary access)

-• site protection (for example security costs, fencing)
+• site protection (for example, fencing, security)

-• site clean-up
+• site clean up

 • workshop or seminar costs